juliachelsie/YourBookshelf/README.md

 ### Testing via lighthouse

+- I have tested the website in Devtools Lighthouse.
+The results are mostly good

 ## Different web browsers.

 - I have tested it on Microsoft Edge and it works with no problems.
 - I have tested it on Google Chrome and it  wors with no problems.

+## Unfixed bugs

+- When loading some of the pages, devtools lighthouse give me pretty bad "performance numbers" on both mobile and desktop devices.
+I think this is because the images are to large and they take a while to load.
+I would like to fix this issue by scaling the images down in size, when i have access to a affordable image editing service.
+- There were a problem when i tried to insert the function to send real emails, this is also something i want to try to implement successfully as soon as possible.

+## Fixed bugs

+-

 ### How does it look on different screen sizes?